-Media such as plates or film also can be non-linear: some are but polymer plates for instance can have a dot gain of 5 percent of so.
+Media such as plates or film also can be non-linear: some are but polymer plates, for instance, can have a dot gain of 5 percent of so.

 Mechanical dot gain on a printing press

-On an offset printing press ink is transferred from the printing plate to the blanket and from the blanket to the paper.
+On an offset printing press, ink is transferred from the printing plate to the blanket and from the blanket to the paper.
 Each time the dots get squashed a little bit, increasing the physical diameter of the printed dot.
-The ink that is used, the fountain solution, the blanket, the pressure (over/underpacking) and the speed at which the press runs all influence this type of dot gain.
+The ink that is used, the fountain solution, the blanket, the pressure (over/underpacking), and the speed at which the press runs all influence this type of dot gain.

-When ink is absorbed in paper, this occurs both vertically (into the paper) and sideways, which again increases the dot diameter.
+When ink is absorbed in the paper, this occurs both vertically (into the paper) and sideways, which again increases the dot diameter.
 This effect is more pronounced 0n newsprint than it is on coated paper.

 Optical dot gain